Beginning Clay - Wheel Throwing

 Classes are on the same day for six (6) consecutive weeks

-All classes are 6 week sessions, 2.5 hours per session with materials, tools and firing included in the class fee (additional clay can be purchased if needed).
+All classes are 6 week sessions, 2.5 hours per session.
+25lbs of clay, tools, and firing for your first bag of clay are included in the class fee (additional clay can be purchased and will require a $3/lb firing fee).
 Students are given a 4 ft shelf to store their works in progress during each session and will be notified when their wares are ready for pickup!
 Come explore clay with us!

 Meet the Instructors